lambdaclass/mina_bridge/README.md

 [`mina_bridge repo: core/src/mina_polling_service.rs`](https://github.com/lambdaclass/mina_bridge/tree/aligned/core/src/mina_polling_service.rs)

-This module queries a Mina node (defined by the user via the `MINA_RPC_URL` env. variable) GraphQL DB for the latest state data (called the candidate state) and proof.
+This module can query a Mina node (defined by the user via the `MINA_RPC_URL` env. variable) GraphQL DB for:

-It also queries the Bridge’s smart contract for the last verified Mina state hash, called the **Bridge’s tip state** or just tip state and queries the state corresponding to that hash to the Mina node.

-Then it serializes:

-- both states (which are an OCaml structure encoded in base64, standard vocabulary) as bytes, representing the underlying UTF-8. (`serialize_protocol_state()`)
-- both state hashes (field element) as bytes (arkworks serialization). (`serialize_state_hash_field()`)
-- the candidate state proof (an OCaml structure encoded in base64, URL vocabulary) as bytes, representing the underlying UTF-8. (`serialize_protocol_state_proof()`)

-This data composes what we call a **Mina Proof of State**.

-#### Mina Proof of State

-We understand a Mina Proof of State to be composed of:

-- **public inputs** (vector of bytes): `[candidate_state_hash, tip_state_hash, candidate_state_length, candidate_state, tip_state_length, tip_state]`.
-We include the lengths of the states in bytes because these can vary, unlike the hashes which are a fixed 32 bytes.
-- **proof**: Kimchi proof of the candidate state (specifically a Wrap proof in the context of the Pickles recursive system).
-We like to call it “Pickles proof” for simplicity.

-This is the proof that the Mina verifier in Aligned (also called a Mina operator) expects.
+- the latest state data (called the candidate state) and its proof
+- the merkle proof of inclusion of some Mina account for the latest verified state on the bridge.

 ### Aligned Polling Service